lilikenel/lilikenel/README.md

 ### I am currently a student at WeThinkCode_ studying Systems Development.

-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning Flutter & Dart
-- 🔭 I’m currently working on a simple chat app in Python
 - 🤔 I’m looking to learn as much as I can about Cyber Security
 - ⚡ Fun fact: I enjoy video production and making music